-MySQL Connector/NET 6.5 and higher support the fractional seconds feature in MySQL, where the fractional seconds part of temporal values is preserved in data stored and retrieved through SQL.
+MySQL Connector/NET supports the fractional seconds feature in MySQL, where the fractional seconds part of temporal values is preserved in data stored and retrieved through SQL.
 For fractional second handling in MySQL 5.6.4 and higher, see Fractional Seconds in Time Values.

 To use the more precise date and time types, specify a value